MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Compute Providers FAQ.md

 ## Mainnet
 ### What will the process look like when the compute goes live? / Will I need to just download and install the node and click one button to share compute power of my PC?
 In the beginning, compute will likely be provided by serious hardware providers with dedicated servers.
-Over time, as staking and reputation systems develop to ensure quality of service, anyone will ideally be able to download the software and both consume and provide models which are compatible with their computer resources.
+Over time, as staking and reputation systems develop to ensure quality of service, anyone will ideally be able to download the software and both consume and provide models which are compatible with their compute resources.
 The client will be an all-in-one UI for providing and consuming models via decentralized nodes communicating peer-to-peer offering up and consuming bids for compute models.

 ### I want to consume Morpheus` decentralized compute in the future.
 What do I need for this?
 In the future, the Morpheus Ai tools will have both local and remote options for interacting with your own locally hosted models or connecting to the decentralized network of nodes via peer to peer routing using reputation and staking which involves offers and bids for compute of various models.
 The providers will be rewarded for their contributions by the network and the consumers will lock their MOR to open a session with the providers, unlocking their MOR at the end of the session.